Are you a chocolate lover? Shut up, I know you are!

 Cocoa butter, despite its name, poses no health concerns and does not come from an animal.
 It is free of dairy and is made from the fatty portion of the cocoa bean.

-We recommend making your own type of chocolate.
+We recommend making your own favorite type of chocolate (mine is dark chocolate, hands down).
 Cacao powder by Navitas Organics can be a great choice for the main ingredient.

 There are brands that produce chocolate suitable for consumption but are not marketed as vegan.